Pegahka/GenerativeAxonModel/README.md

 The code creates axonal morphologies based on simple growth steps such as elongation, bifurcation and retraction and matches statistics of biological data with high accuracy.
-The code was in particular developed to match a variety of statistics of thalamocortical arborizations in cat layer 4 and 6 of area 17.
+The code was in particular developed to match a variety of statistics of thalamocortical arborizations in cat layers 4 and 6 of area 17.